State of the County summary graphic

 Mayor Graham believes that county government has three primary responsibilities; Educate our kids, Provide public safety, and Support infrastructure that leaders to economic development.
 Chad is dedicated to promoting a vibrant local economy, strong neighborhoods, a high quality of life, a thriving downtown and a Better Bedford for all of us.

-During the past 21 years, Mayor Graham has served Bedford County as the Director of Emergency Medical Services, 7th District School Board member, and president of the Tennessee Ambulance Service Association.
+Mayor Graham has served Bedford County as the Director of Emergency Medical Services, 7th District School Board member, and president of the Tennessee Ambulance Service Association.

 As director of Emergency Medical Services, he built a nationally ranked, high performance, Advanced Life Support EMS system to give the citizens of Bedford County “the best chance at the best outcomes” in a medical emergency.